Information for Prospective Students from Pakistan

 - The Universities and Colleges Admission Service (UCAS) is the body through which all applications for undergraduate study must be made.

-- For official information on visas and immigration consult the UKBA website.
+- For official information on visas and immigration consult the UKVI website.